Immigration Reform and Control Act (IRCA)

 The Immigration Reform and Control Act (IRCA) has three aims.

-- It seeks to preserve jobs for those who are legally entitled to them—both American citizens and aliens (aliens are people who are not U.S. citizens or nationals.
-Nationals are born in the outlying possessions of the United States, such as American Samoa) who are authorized to work in the US.
+- It seeks to preserve jobs for those who are legally entitled to them—both American citizens and non-citizens—who are authorized to work in the US.
+Non-citizens are people who are not US citizens or nationals.
+Nationals are born in the outlying possessions of the United States, such as American Samoa.

-- Secondly, the IRCA prohibits employers from discriminating against US citizens, US nationals, and authorized aliens based on their national origin or immigration status.
+- Secondly, the IRCA prohibits employers from discriminating against US citizens, US nationals, and authorized non-citizens based on their national origin or immigration status.

 - Thirdly, it prohibits employers from knowingly hiring, recruiting, or referring for a fee anyone who is not authorized to work in this country.